ridegeart/A-new-thinning-algorithm-for-binary-images/README.md

 |------|TR |ET(s) |SM |CM |
 |Duck |0.998889 |18.152677 |10 |6|

+- TR：Thinning rate, The degree of thinness of the image.
+- ET：Execution Time ,The real time cost ,the execution time of thinning process in second.
+- SM：Sensitivity Measurement, Measure the noise immunity performance of the contour bobbin.
+- CM：Connectivity Measurement, Measuring the connectivity of the output skeleton computes disconnected lines or discrete points that should not appear, which makes what would otherwise be the same object be considered different objects.

 [A new thinning algorithm for binary images]:https://ieeexplore.ieee.org/document/7233099/references#references
 [A fast parallel algorithm for thinning digital patterns]:https://doi.org/10.1145/357994.358023